Seymour Nurse: Debut and early struggles

 Problems with injuries and a perception that his "temperament [was] not really suitable to the rigours of international cricket" saw Nurse in and out of the West Indies team in the early 1960s.
 The West Indies batting lineup at the time was strong.
 Nurse was competing for a place in the team against more accomplished cricketers such as Gary Sobers and Rohan Kanhai.
 In addition, more conventional batsmen such as Joe Solomon and Basil Butcher were often preferred by West Indies team selectors.
 Nurse was selected in the West Indies team to tour Australia in 1960-61 but struggled to find his best form; not selected for the first Test in Brisbane—the famous Tied Test—and again omitted for the final Test in Melbourne.
 He ended the tour on crutches having injured his ankle in play.
 After the Australia tour, Nurse began the first of his three seasons in England with Lancashire League team Ramsbottom.

 It was not until the fourth Test of the series against India in 1962 that Nurse was given another opportunity at Test level.
 Nurse made only one run in the first innings and in the second innings was 46 not out at the end of the match—the West Indies won by 7 wickets.
 Nurse's next opportunity was with the West Indies team to England in 1963 but again he was affected by an injury that kept him lame for the greater part of the tour.
 He did not play a Test match but there was some qualified praise for his efforts in Wisden Cricketers' Almanack: "Nurse took a long time to justify the nice things claimed for him.
 He got himself out far too often through always being in too big a hurry to get on with the scoring, but in August he looked a very fine player."
 He was given another opportunity to succeed in the sub-continent with a Commonwealth XI tour of Pakistan in 1963.
-Nurse scored 369 runs in six matches on tour including 126 not out in the final match against Pakistan at Dacca Stadium.
+Nurse scored 369 runs in six matches on tour including 126 not out in the final match against Pakistan at Bangabandhu National Stadium.